ivanegam/PongWithMe/Final project report.md

 1. Stopwatch: [Stopwatch With Source Code | JavaFX - YouTube](https://youtu.be/caD6IZszqEk)

 #### 5. Statement on the OOAD process for your overall semester project
-_List three key design process elements or issues (positive or negative) that your team experienced in your analysis and design of the OO semester project_

 1. Implementing patterns pre-determined during the design stage proved challenging.
 While some were obvious (MVC), in other cases we had to learn as we go which patterns were appropriate as we developed the program.
 1. We found the UML class diagram to be a helpful starting point.
 Briefly, we started the project by setting up the structures identified in the UML class diagram.
 However, we found this was not the way forward for this project (too many depenedencies for GUI to figure out).
 So, instead we began with a simple JavaFX `HelloWorld`-type project and built up from that.
 We still found the majority of the structures identified in the UML class diagram instructive.
 1. JavaFX timelines?